metamn/metamn-dev/README.md

 * `design` &mdash; everything related to design like colors, fonts, decorations
 * `helpers` &mdash; SWIG helpers used across the site and the styleguide
 * `structure` &mdash; everything related to structure like the grid, the responsive images, breakpoints etc.

+#### In the Styleguide

+All styleguide entries are in the `styleguide/components/pages` folder.
+The `styleguide/components/framework` and `styleguide/components/project` folders are containing components used to create the styleguide.